tsackton/compPopGen_ms/VCFqc/cleanup/README.md

 03_write_coverage_beds.sh: output clean coverage, high coverage, and low coverage bed files using sum_cov.awk awk script

 For this, I assume everything is run in a conda enviroment with all necessary binaries, as this will be the case for the eventual snakemake version.

+Other thoughts: this produces both a bigWig and a compressed bedGraph for everything -- do we really need both?
+Might make more sense to just keep the bigWigs once we have the bed intervals from the last scripts